hgedia12/Voice_To_Pianonotes_Converter/README.md

 # Voice_To_Pianonotes_Converter
 This is my first repository.
-I  made this code for a term project (which our professor denied to even see because I used one 'inbuilt' function.
-Anyway here it is.
+Here, I have created a program which quantifies the frequency range and gives a synthesised output of notes.
+It gives an accurate result which has been tested on several vocal and instrumental inputs.